nicolezhi/cse15-lab-reports/week-2-lab-report.md

 [Screenshot](https://drive.google.com/file/d/1rU5UoOsp2HErtCZUJoSqKPT5N6TwhR9k/view?usp=sharing)

 The screenshot above shows that once I used the `scp` command to log into my account, the next time I logged into my account using `ssh`, it did not prompt me for a password.

+## **Part 3**
+This week in lab, I learned how to create my own server and open it on my browser by using `https://localhost`.
+I thought this was really cool because I had always wondered how code translates into an online server, and it was interesting to get to make my own!